SHUSCT/SHU-Computer-Architecture-Experiments/docs/Exp03-Tutor.md

 ## 6. Install openmpi

-Download source code of openmpi from the official website: [link](https://www.open-mpi.org/software/).
+Download source code of openmpi from the official website [[link](https://www.open-mpi.org/software/)].

 Supposed the file you downloaded is named **openmpi-5.0.3.tar.bz2**.